kaiiboraka/spinal-shatter/README.md

 | Boomer    | Player             | Slow   | Heavy             | Flying   | Mid Ranged     | Fast        | High          | 3          | Death from above, the Flame Comes.                 | SW Flametrooper, Yer average firebreathing dragon                                |
 | Shredder  | Ship/Hull          | Medium | Medium            | Flying   | Melee          | Medium      | Medium        | 3          | my what huge CLAWS YOU HAVE                        | Metroid Dread Emmi with Wings, tears things apart with ease                      |

-## powerups

-I still want some kind of arcadey powerups that make you temporarily stronger.
-I imagine, changing your main attack to a different shape, consumable traps to crowd control enemies, and buffs

-Traps:
-Icy floor lowers friction
-Floor is Lava, take damage and lose mana
-Goopy floor, slowed down
-Spike ball rolls through and knocks back

-temporary buffs:
-infinite ammo
-invincibility
-Invisibility while not attacking
-super speed

-Avowed? might have good first-person magic reference
-A mix of guns and spells
-Borderlands - Dragon Keep expac?
-Tiny Tina's Wunderlands? - Spellshot class

----

-old information

-# History and Original Design Pitch (outdated concept info)

-The Game Jam theme was spooky
-Because next week is Halloween
-Aaaaaaand all I could think of was this maniacal cackle: Spinal from the fighting game "Killer Instinct".
-And then Joseph, of course he did, had a whole section in his master doc of game ideas dedicated to Spooky And one of them sounded cool, but it really just made me think of the original DOOM so then I had an image of pixel art skeleton and a jump scare But I was stumped, because I was doing it top down design (theme first) and not bottom up (mechanics first) So I didn't have a clue as to actual mechanics.
-I had a DOOM aesthetic but not necessarily those mechanics.
-Aaaaaaand then BRAIN BLAST

-I'm gonna freaking make "spell slingers"

-# Wait, what's Spell Slingers?

-## overview

-Spell Slingers was a First Person shooter idea I had for my school's capstone game project.
-It was originally going to be a 1v1 PvP game (player versus player) in an arena that gets smaller and more chaotic the longer the match goes on.
-The main mechanic was based on Metroid Prime's charge beam.
-Particles of magic would scatter into the arena, and you had two main verbs: siphon, and expel.
-If you charge your siphon, you will vacuum in magic energy, in a zero-sum contest for the raw material needed to fight.
-Then that would become your ammo reserves. then you could charge up your expel move which would create a ball-like projectile that would get bigger, using more stored energy, the longer you charged it.
-There were to be different properties, all physics based, to the projectiles.
-They were to bounce around the arena, ricocheting off walls based on the reflection of their collision angle.
-Then there were going to be powerups that temporarily changed the shape and behavior of your projectiles.
-For instance, instead of making a high density orb that does a lot of damage, you could get a wide spread wave, or a flat sheet of particles that would serve to "block" enemy projectiles. the denser, the fast and more deadly. it was extremely emergent based on a simple set of rules for how the density of particles affected the interactions. in short, though, more particles would beat less particles.
-Just to reiterate, particles were the pieces of magic that would be vacuumed up.

-A note about these particles: they are supposed to "neutralize" each other.
-So when your particles collided with enemy particles, they both dissipate.
-If you fire an orb, and the enemy launches a wall, the particles that collide turn neutral, the orb loses mass and slows down, dealing less damage on impact.

-here's a piece of the design info I wrote down

-## original projectile notes

-rightTrigger = Charge / Fire Magic
-leftTrigger = Siphon Magic
-rightBumper = Eject (impulse) / Cast Equipped Spell. impulse in front, can be charged leftBumper = Parry / Guard aButton = Jump (vertical) leftStick = Move rightStick = Aim bButton = Dodge (Horizontal). dodge using the impulse in your current direction of input.
-Charging with RB also empowers dodge, costing more energy. yButton = Switch Spells xButton = Punch

-Siphoning - happens passively in a small radius around you when not doing any other action (except moving).
-Heavy siphon becomes a strong focused dedicated channel as original

-Eject - impulse in the direction you're aiming at the cost of some energy It will do its math on all projectiles in its hitbox, and also push you in the opposite direction, including backwards, so be careful

-Size thresholds in particle counts
-So 0-10 small
-Medium 11-60
-61-90 Large
-91-100 Huge

-Larger things have lower acceleration
-Smaller things have high acceleration
-Projectiles hue shifts with damage for visual clarity

-Parry flies in the direction you're aiming

-Orbs bounce on the walls and eject 5-10% of current mass on collision

-Small under 10 explode on collision and don't bounce

-Shape:
-	Line
-	Plane
-	Orb

-Wall: +defense -pierce -dmg
-Arrow: +Pierce(armor pen) -Defense -dmg
-Orb: +Explode(dmg) -defense -pierce
-Wave: + Spread(trample) - Pierce
-Shotgun: +Count - Size(dmg)
-Big: +Size -UpCost

-Orb / Point: 0
-Wave / Slash: +X (width)
-Slice / Chop: +Y (height)
-Lance / Arrow / Spear: +Z (pierce)
-Sheet / Card: +XZ (niche application)
-Plane / Slip: +YZ (niche application)
-Barrier / Wall: +XY (defense)
-Box / Cube / Field: +XZY (lower skill, simple to use, decent defense, low damage)

-## Siphon

-right now it IS alt-fire (other trigger/MB)

-instead, it could be "another weapon", where pressing 2 or scroll wheel will switch, then it can have a primary and alt mode for firing as well maybe push vs pull
-OH YEAH SPELL SLINGERS HAD PARRY

-## Spell Slinger's pitch script

-It’s time to DUEL!
-Grow your magic power and blast away your opponents in this fast-paced first-person magic shooter.
-Vie for control of finite resources as you absorb, deflect, and retaliate the magic all around the arena in a contest for domination!

-High in the towers of an arcane sanctum, two apprentice sorcerers stand face to face on an arena platform suspended high in the air.
-The timer counts down… and with a POP, clouds of magical energy burst into the air between you two.
-Wielding a specialized gauntlet, you rush to absorb as much of the mana particles as you can, siphoning them in from a distance, while keeping an eye on your opponent for any sudden moves.
-Then you see a flash, and an aggressive wave of magic comes flying your direction.
-You barely manage to guard against the blast, and then it flies off to shatter on the barrier behind you, dissipating its energy back into the field.
-You take advantage of the opportunity by barraging your opponent with a series of smaller blasts, trying to catch them off guard.
-As they hide behind their shield, you lob a much larger blast at them, but right at the last second, they deflect it back at you!
-You retaliate with a parry of your own, and the energized ball of magic picks up speed, magnetizing nearby floating energy and growing in size as it flies.
-After a few more volleys of increasing intensity, the ball becomes huge!
-The next missed parry will decide the match, as the massive orb explodes and sends someone flying… will you fall to your shameful demise?
-Or will you rise to defeat your adversaries in the spell slinging showdown?!

-## other details about Spell Slingers

-the neutral particles were purple, yours were blue, and the enemies were red. so when red and blue collide, they'd revert to purple.
-There were large negation zones akin to "soccer goals" on the walls on the opposite side, where freeflying particles would be brought back into the arena's pool. then once the pool hit a certain threshold, the same cannons that emit particles at the start of the match would fire again, releasing more neutral energy into the play space.
-There were also crystals that could spawn in the arena that serve as a big "ammo refill"

-## objective

-the original Spell Slingers had a PVP objective: last man standing, literally. the platform would shrink as the battle continued. the projectiles have knockback properties. once you blast someone off the stage, you win the round.

-In this game, I imagine waves of enemies that spawn.
-You just have to defeat them.
-I don't know what health looks like yet in this game, maybe it's just like Vampire Survivors where it really is just about survival until it's over.
-So last until time, or die.
-So we could have rare consumable pickups that heal.